Santa Ponsa: Tourism

 The town is a popular holiday destination.
 Especially from May to October, it attracts people from countries with colder climates, such as Germany, the Netherlands, Ireland, and the United Kingdom.
 Some visitors have bought villas and apartments in the hills on each side of the bay.

 In recent years, it has become a popular party destination among youths due to its nightlife and also its proximity to Magaluf, another party area.

 Facilities

 Santa Ponsa has two 18-hole (I, II) and one 9-hole golf courses (III).
 Santa Ponsa II has hosted a PGA European Tour event and is open only to club members.
-Its 18th green is in the shape of the island of Majorca within a pond, reached by a bridge.
+Its 18th green is in the shape of the island of Mallorca within a pond, reached by a bridge.

 The Baleares International College, an English school founded in 1956, is located on the road to the nearby village of Magaluf.

 Santa Ponsa also has a private marina, Club Náutico Santa Ponsa (Santa Ponsa Yacht Club), built in 1975 within the natural cove known as "Sa Caleta".
 The marina can accommodate up to 522 boats from 7m to 20m in length as well as offering dry dock services.

 Santa Ponsa hosts the Balearic Islands node of the COMETA electric power transmission system from the Spanish mainland.